ttulttul/ComfyUI-Iterative-Mixer/README.md

 This repo contains 2 nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that combine to implement a strategy I'm calling Iterative Mixing of Latents.
 The technique is stolen from the [DemoFusion](https://arxiv.org/abs/2311.16973) paper with gratitude.
 I also acknowledge [BlenderNeko](https://github.com/BlenderNeko) for the inspiration that led to the Batch Unsampler node included in this pack.

+## Important Note about Grainy or Noisy Output

+The iterative mixing nodes **intentionally** output grainy-looking latents; these latents are rich in information and are not a finished product for human viewing.
+You must run the latent image through another KSampler to refine a bit and get rid of the noise.
+Depending on the parameters in the iterative mixer, you may need a denoise value that is higher or lower.
+Try starting with 0.1 and going up from there until the level of grain or noise in your result is tolerable.

 ## Updates

 ### December 29th, 2023

 - Added `blending_function`, which lets you change the way that latents are blended.
 Try blending using slerp instead of basic addition.
+I have found slerp creates fewer artifacts because it works better in high-dimensional spaces.
+- Reworked the node parameters a bit.
+This commit breaks your workflows -- sorry.

 ## Nodes